toaderflorin/eksia/_posts/2020-02-25-scaling-sql.markdown

 ![diagram2](/images/scaling-sql/diag2.png){:class="img-responsive"}

-Actually almost always sharding means we need to denormalize our data structure, so we unavoidably we'll have some data duplication.
+Actually almost always sharding means we need to denormalize our data structure, so we'll unavoidably have some data duplication.

-Another example of duplication is catalog data (reference tables) which needs to be replicated across nodes.
-Here's an example -- when the users create an account they can select a residence country and we would like to enforce referential integrity in the data via an FK constraint to a table containing a list of countries.
-Obviously updating the supported list of countries means we need to update all the shards, hence the added complexity of having a sharding architecture.
+A typical case of duplication is catalog data (reference tables) which needs to be replicated across nodes.
+As an example, when users create their account, they can select a residence country and we would like to enforce referential integrity in the database via an FK constraint to a table containing a list of countries and if we want to avoid multishard queries, this catalog must be on every node.
+Which obviously means extra complexity.

 ## Multi Shard Queries
 Regardless of how you're structuring your data, there's probably no escaping multi shard queries.
 To explain why, here's what a typical feed from [500px]() looks like: